javaswapdevelpment/java-document/community-social/incentives.md

 **Designer?**

-- Stickers: Create a sticker pack for telegram, the top 3 most voted will earn a big chunk of SALT rewards.
+Create a sticker pack for Telegram, the top 3 most voted will earn a big chunk of SALT rewards.

 **Do you speak a language other than English?**